-- The hour display flashes. - Use the control knob / push button to set the hours (24 h mode).

-- Use the control knob / push button to set the minutes - Click the control knob / push button to confirm the value.
+- · The hour display flashes. - Use the control knob / push button to set the hours (24 h mode). - After clicking the control knob / push button again, the minute display will flash. - Use the control knob / push button to set the minutes. - Click the control knob / push button to confirm the value.